Wayneoween/dnd5e_story_hotdq/_posts/2020-07-14-Tarsakh_16th_through_17th.md

 tower, which initially appeared to have no doors, we got led by an apprentice to master Sumsquat (Kumquat?).
-As {% include glossary_link.html title="Posmet" %} handed over his stone, the wizard embarked on a longer ramble - what we could gather is that it might be an artefact of "The Great Old Ones", who "infested the starts" (=became stars?).
+As {% include glossary_link.html title="Posmet" %} handed over his stone, the wizard embarked on a longer ramble - what we could gather is that it might be an artefact of "The Great Old Ones", who "infested the stars" (became stars?).
 One of them eventually fell, it's name was Hardar.
-If we want to know more about it, we need to find a creature named "Aboleth", a creature that houses in deep waters and underground caverns. {% include glossary_link.html title="Posmet" %} seemed to have - not consciously - entered into a bargain with the being when it picked up the sphere.
+If we want to know more about it, we need to find a creature named "Aboleth", a creature that houses in deep waters and underground caverns. {% include glossary_link.html title="Posmet" %} seemed to have - not consciously - entered into a bargain with the being when he picked up the sphere.
 This might be the reason his skin color changed from red to, well, skin-color.
 Where he got the stone, there were two more depressions, as if there had been others.
 Are there two more people out there that carry a